rcsb/py-rcsb_app_file/README.md

 To maintain sequential order, the client must wait for each response before sending the next chunk.

-The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in IoUtility.
+The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in Sessions.py.

 The download endpoint is found at '/download'.

 The list directory endpoint is found at '/list-dir'.

 To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in various Utility or Provider files.

+Those functions may throw a fastapi.HTTPException, so you will have to enclose function calls in a try except block.

+A fastapi server will automatically return on those exceptions, but other servers may not.
+Please report all problems.

 # Uploads and downloads